shootismoke/webapp/README.md

 # Fill in secret tokens
 cp .env.example .env.development

-# Run the app with Gatsby
+# Run the app with Next.js
-yarn start
+yarn dev
 ```

-The webapp uses [Gatsby](https://www.gatsbyjs.com/), you can check out [their docs](https://www.gatsbyjs.com/docs/).
+The webapp uses [Next.js](https://nextjs.org/), you can check out [their docs](https://nextjs.org/docs/).

 #### Use your own API tokens

-All API secret tokens should live in the `.env.development` file for development, as described [in the Gatsby docs](https://www.gatsbyjs.com/docs/environment-variables/#defining-environment-variables).
+All API secret tokens should live in the `.env.development` file for development, as described [in the Next.js docs](https://nextjs.org/docs/basic-features/environment-variables).

 | Service                 | Url                   | Comments                                                                |
 | ----------------------- | --------------------- | ----------------------------------------------------------------------- |